dariush-saberi/formalwriter/README.md

 # formalwriter
-To deploy, first install Spacy, NTLK and Transformers and then run the server with the command:
+To deploy, first install Spacy, NTLK, Cython and Transformers and then run the server with the command:

 > cd acadnomClass<br>
 > python3 setup.py build_ext --inplace<br>